mirzaghaderi/IdeoKar/README.md

 #### Loading genomic data

-**Load FASTA...** loads chromosome or scaffold sequences.
-The sequences are retained in memory for repeat searching, while chromosome lengths are used for the ideogram. **Load GFF3...** is optional but the features can be easily represented in separate track along the main chromosome.
+**Load FASTA or ChrCoordinate** loads chromosome or scaffold sequences or a three column (chromosome, start, end) table of the chromosome length.
+If the genome FASTA sequence is loaded, it is also possible to search repeats or any other sequences and show them on chromosomes, **Load GFF3...** is optional but the features can be easily represented in separate track along the main chromosome.

 The chromosome table contains:

--   **Id** --- FASTA sequence identifier.
+-   **Id** --- FASTA sequence identifier or chromosome name.
 -   **Genome** --- genome/sub-genome grouping label.
 -   **Display Name** --- chromosome label shown in the ideogram.
 -   **Length (bp)** --- sequence length.
--   **Centromere (bp)** --- centromere position in the sequence.
+-   **Centromere (bp)** --- optional centromere position in the sequence.
 -   **Bands** --- number of repeat bands currently assigned to the chromosome.

-Genome and Display Name are editable so that chromosomes can be grouped and labeled differently from their original FASTA/GFF3 identifiers.

 #### Finding and adding repeat bands

-The **Find a repeat and add it as a band** panel provides:
+The **Find a repeat and add it as a band** panel is activated if the genome FASTA sequence is loaded instead of the 3-column chromosome length table:

 -   **Unit sequence** --- repeat sequence to search for, such as `TTAGGG`.
 -   **Max mismatches** --- maximum number of substitutions allowed for each repeat copy.
 -   **Merge gap (bp)** --- maximum gap between nearby matches for them to be merged into one repeat array.
 -   **Min copies** --- minimum number of merged repeat copies required